 - Avoid falling for scams that claim your PC is infected.
 These happen with misrepresented phone calls or online popups that claim to be from Microsoft and give you a toll free number to call.
 Microsoft does not do these things.
-These scammers are digital gypsies that only want your money.
 Never let a stranger remotely take over your computer.
 They will trick you into believing that a Windows log file indicates problems.
 It’s a lie.
 While they have control of your computer they may plant scripts that cause real problems at a later time, copy your personal files, and ask for your credit card number to “fix” problems that don’t really exist.
 If you know someone that innocently fell for this scam, have them call us at (309) 751-4490.

 - Install Sandboxie (download from www.sandboxie.com), setup and then use a Sandboxed Web Browser that will prevent rogue program downloads and system changes.
 To allow downloads outside of the Sandboxie container, you “recover” them.
-Sandboxie works best with Internet Explorer, but is compatible with Opera, Firefox, and Chrome.
+Sandboxie works with most web browsers.
 To use it you need to click on the Sandboxed Web Browser icon.
 This will open your default web browser inside of a “sandbox”.
 When given an option, after closing the browser, select “Delete Contents”.
 A small annoyance of Sandboxie is that four weeks after it is first installed a “nag screen” appears on the free version that makes you wait five seconds.
 Then you click a bar to continue.
 Do not install programs within a sandboxed web browser without recovering them first.
 Programs won’t install properly in the sandbox and will be removed when the sandbox is cleared.
 Your browser will not update when sandboxed.
 Preventing changes to your computer is the purpose of the sandbox.
 Keep in mind that from our experience Sandboxie is compatible with over 90%, but not all, of computers.
 As browsers get updated to improve their own security, and other system changes occur, Sandboxie may stop working on one or more browsers.
-Go to Sandboxie.com to download updates that should fix issues you may be having.
+Go to Sandboxie.com to download an update that should fix issues you may be having.
 The download link is on the line under the two “BUY NOW” boxes.
 Also, don’t try to make program changes to your browser when it’s sandboxed.
 They won’t stick.
 Make browser updates and settings changes in the regular, unsandboxed version to save them.
 Scamming tricks can still happen in the Sandboxed browser.
 Just restart your PC and the locked screen will be gone.
 Do not be tricked by scammers.

 - Use a battery backup/UPS (uninterruptible power supply) with desktop computers to ensure clean power enters the PC and to prevent shutdown, which can corrupt files, during brown outs or power outages.
 A minimum power rating of 350 VA is recommended.
-One of the main reasons to use a UPS is to prevent power supply stress during periods of voltage drops, which occur most often during the summer.
-If your power completely stops, the UPS will give you about five minutes to save your work and shut down the PC.
-You will have peace of mind after you put one to use.
 A UPS battery normally lasts three to four years.
 With laptops use a laptop cooling stand for optimum longevity.

 - If you start hearing clicking or dull clanging sounds from your PC, or see warning messages that the hard drive needs files backed up and replaced, the hard disk drive is failing.
 Back up all data immediately and have the drive tested and replaced.
 Or, turn the PC off and call us at (309) 751-4490 to do the work for you.

-Macrium Reflect 6 – Recommended Steps to Make a System Image onto a portable (or networked) drive.
+Macrium Reflect – Recommended Steps to Make a System Image onto a portable hard drive, or network storage.

 2) Click on the underlined “Image this disk…” under the drive you want to back up.
-It should contain a “C:” partition.
+Back up every partition to avoid data loss.

 3) A new box appears.
 In the bottom half of it, under Destination, select the portable hard drive where the image will be saved to.
 If you have already backed up to the drive on the same computer, the destination folder should be preselected.
 If not, click on the “…” button to the right.
 A new window will appear.
 From here, select the drive or folder where the image will be saved, then click “OK”.
 If you already ran the program it will show the last location saved to.